alexelmejor2017/password-strength-checker/README.md

 # Password Strength Evaluation Tool

 Hello 👋.
-The Password Strength Evaluation Tool is a Python tool that allows you to analyze how secure your password are.
+The Password Strength Evaluation Tool is a Python tool that allows you to analyze how secure your password is.

 ## DISCLAIMER